Puppy Training Sins New Puppy Owners Need to Avoid

 Maybe You Skipped Step One

 Oh sure, they talk to you about biting and nipping.
-They might talk to you about crate training.

 For sure, they don’t tell you the really critical things you need to give your puppy to help him to become a happy, obedient dog.
+And I’m not talking about food, water and a bed to sleep on.

 I’m talking core things your puppy must receive from you so he can live in your human world.